dgt-nft/art-engine/README.md

 6. On your forked version you will see `This branch is 1 commit ahead of dgt-nft:main.` next to this there is a contribute button, in the drop down select "Open Pull Request"

-4. Commit the files, make sure you add your wallet address in the description.
+7. Commit the files, make sure you add your wallet address in the description.
 Name the branch the filename (as above).
 Click propose changes and then create Pull Request.
+8. Note one attribute change per PR.

 Now you have a Pull request URL, you can move on to the next step of creating a proposal.